gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ![](./images/immutablity.png)

 Some other things can be changed, but not reverted.
 While it is possible to add more zones to a cluster on an infrastructure level (assuming that an appropriate CIDR range is available), removing zones is not supported.
-Similarly, upgrading K8s versions is comparable to a one-way ticket.
-As of now, K8s does not support downgrading.
+Similarly, upgrading Kubernetes versions is comparable to a one-way ticket.
+As of now, Kubernetes does not support downgrading.
 Lastly, the HA setting of the control plane is immutable once specified.